wlsf82/backstopjs-example/README.md

 ```

 Note: this will set things such as the `userAgent`.

-Note 2: It's also possible to set a custom device.
+Note 2: it's also possible to set a custom device.
 See how to do it here: https://github.com/garris/BackstopJS#using-chromy-static-functions

+Note 3: change `backstop_data/engine_scripts/chromy/onBefore.js` file back to its origial state after experimenting with this.

 ### Interacting with the application before tests start running to create the desired application state:
 Edit the file `backstop_data/engine_scripts/chromy/onReady.js` with the following code: